cyberhawk-software/technical-test/README.md

 I have finished my task and wanted to leave some notes about this task.

+You should be able to run this application without any problems. just run php artisan migrate and that should be it.

 1.Location
 To start reviewing this task just follow to /dashboard and start from there.
 In the dashboard you will be able to add location.
 Name of the location and its postcode.